 Toast the spices for around two minutes, stirring often.
 You want to toast the spices and flavor the oil and onions and garlic and ginger really well so that they look like the photo below.

-Next add your tinned crushed tomatoes, the chickpeas, and the vegetable stock.
+Next add your tinned crushed tomatoes (Amer. tomato puree), the chickpeas, and the vegetable stock.
 If you’re using stock cubes make sure they are high quality or you’ll be sorry as the claggy taste of a bad stock cube can really ruin this curry.

-You can sub out the crushed tomatoes for tinned chopped tomatoes but it will make the curry a little more soupy so I would recommend blending the chopped tomatoes before adding.
+You can sub out the crushed tomatoes for tinned chopped tomatoes but it will make the curry a little soupier so I would recommend blending the chopped tomatoes before adding, and reducing the vegetable stock by half.

 I find the bigger blocks take forever to defrost in the curry and release too much liquid.
 Fresh spinach leaves are fine but I do recommend chopping them finely and using 100 grams of baby spinach or the consistency of the curry will be completely different.